Enable Application Signals on Amazon EC2 - Amazon CloudWatch

 Important

-If you are already using OpenTelemetry with an application that you intend to enable for Application Signals, see OpenTelemetry compatibility considerations before you enable Application Signals.
+If you are already using OpenTelemetry with an application that you intend to enable for Application Signals, see OpenTelemetry compatibility before you enable Application Signals.

 Step 1: Enable Application Signals in your account